libretro/docs/docs/guides/cli-intro.md

 #### Example: loading a ROM and libretro core with Steam
      steam -applaunch 1118310 -L "/path/to/steamapps/common/RetroArch/cores/nestopia_libretro.so" "/path/to/Tetris.nes"

+Content filenames require no spaces, as there is an issue with Steam passing through command line arguments containing spaces.

 ## Verbose logging output
 To get a better idea on what's going on, use the `--verbose` flag.
 If you want to report a bug, it is **vital** that this log is included.